Born without a clue. A lifetime later, situation largely unchanged. Nevertheless, one perseveres.....

 Then, silence.
 Long deep silence.
 I close my eyes and take a deep deep deep breath.
-I open my eyes and see, again, my fellow inmates..
-Looking around at the gathered prisoners I see their dilated pupils are still fixing me.
+I slowly stand up straight and open my eyes.
+I see, again, my fellow inmates.
+Looking around at the gathered prisoners, I see that their dilated pupils are still fixing me.
 They're wearing very serious expressions.
 I’m struck by how funny they look.
 Slowly the sunshine grin rips over me again, splitting my face from ear to ear.

 Rudy gasps, “I told you he de one…” and everybody creases up all over again.
 The guards are watching, completely and utterly perplexed.